Rating ASUG’s Inability to Challenge SAP’s Predictions

 How SAP Stands Out from Even Other Mega-vendors in IT Media Control

 Strangely there is no other vendor that receives such universally positive coverage as SAP.
 All the large vendors obtain a media advantage over smaller vendors.
 That is an unfair system, which shows the dangers of allowing concentration in sectors of the economy.
 There is no other vendor, not IBM, not Oracle, not Microsoft, that can publish inaccurate information so consistently, and eventually not fact some blowback from it in the IT media.
 This is why we like to say at Brightwork that we almost have the market on providing the real story on SAP to ourselves.
 The other entities that call out SAP on inaccuracies being

 Yet if the combined web traffic of these three entities plus Brightwork on SAP topics (Nucleus Research publishes on many issues, not just SAP, and Rimini Street tends to focus on areas of SAP reality that relate to support) and compare it to the web traffic of the pro-SAP cheerleaders in IT media, the size of the reality-based output would pale by comparison.

 ASUG is another puppet of SAP that cannot challenge anything that SAP says.
-ASUG is an interesting case study in how an entity that begins as a user group transforms into a marketing outlet for the vendor.
+ASUG is an interesting case study in how an entity that begins as a user group transforms into a vendor’s marketing outlet.
 What is curious is that ASUG members pay for the privilege of receiving information from an entity that does nothing more than serving as a passive repeater for SAP marketing.